 We are excited to have you join the School of Education and Behavioral Sciences as a future teacher!
 Your first step on the journey will be to meet with your advisor and make a plan for completing your program.
 If you have questions about the required benchmarks, please contact the WSC Education and Behavioral Sciences Student Services office located in the Brandenburg Education building, first floor, or by phone at 402-375-7391.

 Benchmarks and EDU 245 Preparing for Level 2: Teacher Candidacy

 Students wishing to advance in educator preparation must maintain a professional attitude, demonstrate instructional and curriculum development skills, and possess the same high moral and personal standards as required of certified teachers by the laws of the State of Nebraska.
 Students must also be free from physical, emotional, and mental impairments such as those that would cause revocation of a teaching certificate by the State Board of Education.
 Violation of college and/or Board of Trustees policies or regulations can be sufficient cause for denial of advancement in the educator preparation program.

-We have developed an introductory video (below) as a resource for you to better understand our requirements.
+We have developed a 0-credit seminar for all students to ensure understanding of requirements.
 You will learn that we have several initial prerequisites that must be met, as well as a series of benchmarks that must be met in order to advance in educator preparation.
 Please refer to the Benchmarks for Successful Advancement in Educator Preparation.
 Although you are ultimately responsible for meeting the required benchmarks for advancement in educator preparation, our faculty and staff look forward to helping you on your journey!
 Please don’t hesitate to seek assistance when you have questions.

 State Authorization Reciprocity Act (SARA)